MarioAndF/Hominum/Data.md

 	- LA: "Meridiani"
 	- ES: "Meridianos"
 - ## Definition
-	- "an imaginary circle or closed curve on the surface of a sphere or globe-shaped body (as the eyeball) that lies in a plane passing through the poles","any of the pathways along which the body\u0027s vital energy flows according to the theory of acupuncture" - (Mirriam-Webster Dictionary)
+	- "an imaginary circle or closed curve on the surface of a sphere or globe-shaped body (as the eyeball) that lies in a plane passing through the poles","any of the pathways along which the body's vital energy flows according to the theory of acupuncture" - (Mirriam-Webster Dictionary)

 # A15.2.01.006
 - ## Term